Tony Bardsley: Tour play

 From 1969 through 1975, Bardsley competed in 16 tennis tour main draws in singles and 18 in doubles.
 He did not fare well, winning only 2 singles matches and 6 in doubles.
-In 1969, he lost in the first round in Cincinnati in singles to Jun Kuki 1-6, 3-6 and in doubles playing with fellow Davis Cup player Don McCormick.
+In 1969, he lost in the first round in Cincinnati in singles to Jun Kuki 1–6, 3-6 and in doubles playing with fellow Davis Cup player Don McCormick.
 The following month at the Canadian Open, he was eliminated by compatriot Harry Fauquier in straight sets while in doubles he and McCormick reached the second round.

-Bardsley next competed in a tour main draw at the 1971 Canadian Open, where in singles, after a first round bye, he lost to tennis legend John Newcombe, 3-6, 4-6.
+Bardsley next competed in a tour main draw at the 1971 Canadian Open, where in singles, after a first round bye, he lost to tennis legend John Newcombe, 3–6, 4–6.
 In doubles, he and McCormick lost their opening match.
-His next event was the 1972 Canadian Open where again after a first round bye he went out in the round of 32, this time to Terry Ryan, 5-7, 4-6.
+His next event was the 1972 Canadian Open where again after a first round bye he went out in the round of 32, this time to Terry Ryan, 5–7, 4–6.
 In doubles, this time playing with a different Canadian, Ken Binns, Bardsley reached the second round by defeating the Australian duo of John Cooper and Colin Dibley.
 Later that autumn, Bardsley also participated in the tour WCT Vancouver event.
-There he lost in the first round to Fred Stolle by the respectable score of 5-7, 6-7.
+There he lost in the first round to Fred Stolle by the respectable score of 5–7, 6–7.
 In doubles, he and McCormick lost in the first round.

 Bardsley competed in three singles main draws in 1973 and five doubles draws.
-He won his first singles tour match in defeating Mike Estep at the Calgary Indoor, 7-6, 7-6.
-He lost in the next round to the iconic Ion Ţiriac, 5-7, 6-7.
+He won his first singles tour match in defeating Mike Estep at the Calgary Indoor, 7–6, 7–6.
+He lost in the next round to the iconic Ion Țiriac, 5–7, 6–7.
 The Vancouver WCT, moved to April, was where Bardsley saw his next tour main draw action.
-He lost in the first round in singles to Tom Gorman, 2-6, 4-6, while in doubles he and partner Bob Carmichael also fell at the first hurdle.
-In August at the Canadian Open, he lost in the first round, again, this time to John Alexander, 4-6, 6-7.
+He lost in the first round in singles to Tom Gorman, 2–6, 4–6, while in doubles he and partner Bob Carmichael also fell at the first hurdle.
+In August at the Canadian Open, he lost in the first round, again, this time to John Alexander, 4–6, 6–7.
 He lost his first match in doubles too, partnering Canadian Keith Carpenter.
 He played in two further tournaments in the autumn in doubles.
 At the Seattle Grand Prix, he and William Brown reached the second round while at the Quebec Grand Prix, Bardsley and partner C. Burr lost in the first.
 In the last computer rankings released for the year, in December, Bardsley was listed as World No. 213.